 Brownfields exploration at the Tritton deposit has identified a number of opportunities to extend the life of the operation, including extensions to the current Mineral Resource.
 Importantly, both the Tritton and Murrawombie deposits remain open at depth.

 Aeris is confident that drilling will grow these known deposits and that mine life will progressively extend.
 Exploration success in finding new deposits in this highly prospective region could increase production rates and/or increase the life of the operation.

 Tritton Underground Mine

-The Tritton deposit is a large, (over 20 million tonne), copper dominant VMS system, discovered in the mid 1990s via geophysical methods.
+The Tritton deposit is a large, (over 20 million tonne), copper dominant sulphide system, discovered in the mid 1990s via geophysical methods.

 Murrawombie Underground Mine

 The Murrawombie deposit is located in the southern area of the Girilambone Complex.

 The development of Murrawombie commenced in 2016 and the mine reached full production rates during 2018.
 Strategically, Murrawombie was developed to replace the now exhausted North East and Larsen underground mines.The development of Murrawombie commenced in 2016 and the mine reached full production rates during 2018.
 Strategically, Murrawombie was developed to replace the now exhausted North East and Larsen underground mines.

 Like Tritton, the Murrawombie deposit remains open at depth, presenting the opportunity for production to increase over time, and/or extending the life of the operation.